carlarenee/waterGame/README.md

 3. try to refactor code to act on all elements, not just one at a time.

 For example, I created a random number to use as the fish's swim speed and a for loop to iterate through the fish, but I was only able to get all the fish moving at the same random speed, which looked weird, so I reverted back to my lengthy code.

+I definitely plan on continuing to work on this game to make it cleaner.
+I had also intended on adding multiple levels but didn't get there in time.

 ![alt tag](./assets/watergame.png)